iLEAD 101: Exploring Servant Leadership

 Students participate in iLEAD 101 over the course of 1 semester.
 Students will meet in a classroom-setting for the seminar portion and attend keynote addresses for the cohort portion.

-Students will attend a weekly seminar, which meets once per week, and is facilitated by an experienced instructor.
-The Seminar addresses the "six ideal skills of a Servant Leader".
-Participants of iLEAD 101 will be required to attend all 6 seminar classes in order to complete the program.
+Students will attend a semi-weekly seminar facilitated by an experienced instructor.
+The Seminar addresses the "six ideal skills of Servant Leadership" as well as provides an overview of the qualities of being a Servant Leader.
+Participants of iLEAD 101 will be required to attend all 7 seminar classes in order to complete the program.

-Students will choose a service site that is of interest to them and complete 15 hours of service at that one site each semester.
-The site can be the same for both semesters or students may choose an alternative site for their second semester.
+Students will choose a service site that is of interest to them and complete 15 hours of service at that one site during the semester.
+The site can be whatever students may choose, but it all 15 hours should be at the same location.
 Doing service at the same site will enable students to formulate connections with the community.

 Each participant will attend 3 keynote addresses held in between the 6 seminar classes.
 Keynote addresses will be given by prominent Servant Leaders in the community.
 After the address, participants will have the opportunity to reflect on what the speaker said as well as how it relates to their experiences.